annabranco/my-profile/README.md

-## My Professional Profile
+## My Profile

-This is a beta version for my web professional profile.
+This is a beta version for my web profile.
 I'm currently working on it.

 Do you have any suggestions?
 Please do share it! :)